Bhadun: Shooting houses

 Until 2006, there was only one shooting house in this village, but the number of houses used for filming began to increase; as of 2022, the village has 10 shooting houses.
 Some actors have settled here for filming purposes.
 Shakib Khan's shooting house, called "Jannat House", is located in this village.
 Mosharraf Karim, along with his two friends, rented a house for three years and made it a shooting house; Salahuddin Lavlu also owned a shooting house here.
 Notable shooting houses in the village include Meghla, Aakash Villa, Oishi Suiting, Bilvilla, Hasnahena, Shaheen's House, Apan Bhuban, and Krishna Chura.

 Commercialization

 The commercialization of the village started in 2003.
 Being located very close to Dhaka, this village is popular with production houses.
 Until 2002, the producers did not pay money to get houses or other materials for shooting in this village, but afterwards they had to rent materials from the villagers.
 According to TBS News, in 2022, renting a cow for drama series shootings cost ৳1,000 (US$11) and ৳200 (US$2.10) for chickens.
 At least ৳4,000 (US$43) per day is required to get a house for shooting.
 According to Risingbd.com in 2022, rentals of wives at ৳500 (US$5.30) per day are available.

 Urbanisation

 Bhadun is gradually turning into a city due to the impact of urbanization.
-Industrialization is also creating new environmental issues.
+Industrialization is also creating environmental issues.